 - Contusions

 If you suffered another type of injury not listed above, that does not mean you do not have the right to compensation.
-In fact, if your injuries have had a considerable impact on your life or are expected to for the foreseeable future, an attorney can help you hold the liable party accountable.
+If your condition significantly worsens your life or is expected to do so in the foreseeable future, an experienced attorney can help you.

-Driver negligence or carelessness is a primary factor in pedestrian accidents that result in injuries or death.
-Some of the most common behaviors that may cause a pedestrian accident include:
+Driver negligence or carelessness is a primary factor in pedestrian accidents that result in severe injuries or death.
+Some of the most common risky driving behaviors that may cause a pedestrian accident include:

 - Driving through crosswalks or failing to obey traffic signals